What you eat and when is important for cycling, and a nutrional lunch before a ride or training session is essential.

 Take the wrap

 If you have time, the following wrap is a tasty low-fat and high-carb treat.
-Bake half a small sweet potato (chopped) in the oven with 1tsp of olive oil and red chilli for about 15-20 minutes until cooked – keeping the skin on for extra ﬁbre and vitamin C.
+Bake half a small sweet potato (chopped) in the oven with 1tsp of olive oil and red chilli for about 15 to 20 minutes until cooked – keeping the skin on for extra ﬁbre and vitamin C.

 Many people enjoy something sweet to ﬁnish off their meal, and there’s no reason why you shouldn’t end a meal with a dessert, as long as you treat your pudding as fuel rather than a sinful treat.
 Try a chopped banana and mixed berries topped with some fat-free yoghurt and a teaspoon of honey.
 This fruity little number will provide you with carbohydrates, calcium and vitamin C.

-If only a chocolate ﬁx will do, then make sure you go for varieties where the cocoa content is at least 50% – this will prevent blood sugar ﬂuctuations – and try to restrict yourself to no more than six small squares.
+If only a chocolate ﬁx will do, then make sure you go for varieties where the cocoa content is at least 50 percent – this will prevent blood sugar ﬂuctuations – and try to restrict yourself to no more than six small squares.

 This article was originally published in Cycling Plus magazine.